-- Numerical method for calculating the condensation and sublimation levels at the surface and in the atmosphere ( newcondens) explained in the appendix.
+- Numerical method for calculating the condensation and sublimation levels at the surface and in the atmosphere ( newcondens) explained in the appendix. - Description of the numerical scheme for calculating the evolution of $CO_2$ snow emissivity (co2snow) explained in section 4.1

-- Description of the numerical scheme for calculating the evolution of $CO_2$ snow emissivity (co2snow) explained in section 4.1
+4.6 Tracer transport and sources

-3.6 Tracer transport and sources
+• "Van-Leer" transport scheme used in the dynamical part (tracvl and vlsplt in the dynamical part): Hourdin and Armengaud [1999]

-- "Van-Leer" transport scheme used in the dynamical part ( tracvl and vlsplt in the dynamical part): Hourdin and Armengaud [1999] - Transport by turbulent diffusion (in vdifc), convection (in convadj), sedimentation ( sedim), dust lifting by winds ( dustlift): see note "Preliminary design of dust lifting and transport in the Model" (ESA contract, Work Package 4, 1998, available on the web). - Dust lifting by "Dust devils" ( dustdevil) Rennò et al. [1998]. - Dust transport by the "Mass mixing ratio / Number mixing ratio" method for grain size evolution: article by F. Forget in progress - Watercycle, see Montmessin et al. [2004] - Chemistry, see Lefèvre et al. [2004]
+- Transport by turbulent diffusion (in vdifc), convection (in convadj), sedimentation ( sedim), dust lifting by winds ( dustlift): see note "Preliminary design of dust lifting and transport in the Model" (ESA contract, Work Package 4, 1998, available on the web). - Watercycle, see Montmessin et al. [2004]